What is a Parked Domain? Everything You Need to Know

 How to keep your parked domains secure?

 Parking a domain may seem like a simple process, but it’s important to keep your domain secure to prevent unauthorized access, hijacking or misuse.
-Here are some best practices to ensure your parked domains remain safe.
+Here are some best practices to ensure your parked domains safe:

 1. Use a reputed domain registrar